a-mitani/mastering-ethereum/github.md

 ##### My Book is not being updated / No build is triggered

 If you linked your GitHub repository to a GitBook but no build is triggered when editing content.
 Verify that the webhook has been correctly added to your GitHub repository (in your GitHub repository settings -> Webhook).
-If the ebhook is not present or invalid, add it back fom yoru GitBook book settings.
+If the webhook is not present or invalid, add it back fom yoru GitBook book settings.

+##### Change of book owner

+If you transferred your book to a new owner, the webhook is now invalid, you need to add it back.